united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 --set serialNumber=$(hostname) --kubeconfig /etc/rancher/k3s/k3s.yaml -n factorycube-edge
 ````
 Furthermore, you need to adjust the MQTT_HOST to the externally exposed MQTT IP (e.g., the IP of your node).
-Usually you can use the Kubernetes internal DNS.
+Usually you can use the Kubernetes internal DNS,
-But cameraconnect needs to be in hostMode = true and therefore you need to access it through the external ip.
+but cameraconnect needs to be in hostMode = true and therefore you need to access it through the external ip.

 ### cti files
-cti files for you camaeras can not be included for license reasons, to include ti files you must create the folder
+cti files for your cameras can not be included for license reasons, to include ti files you must create the folder
 `/home/rancher/genicam_producer` and place a zip file containing all the files you wish to use there. the script will
 look for all cti files in that directory.
 Getting CTI files is dependent on the manufacturer,
 usually you will need to extract them from the installation of the camera manufacturers software,
 due to licensing issues we can not distribute them with the stack.

 ### general tips.
-1. Get cti files for both your development system and the container system (Debian / Ubuntu
+1. Get cti files for both your development system and the container system (Debian / Ubuntu)

    set the log level to DEBUG during any kind of hardware or network changes.